 NOTE: Two or more appointments may be necessary to achieve and complete most permanent make-up procedures.
 It is recommended to have your touch up appointment within 2-6 months of your original procedure.

-BEFORE AND AFTER CARE
+PRE AND POST CARE

 Remember, no two sides of the face are the same.
 Perfection is our goal, but, note that nothing is PERFECT.
 We do not use the “P” word when doing Permanent Cosmetics.
 Sisters, NOT twins is used universally in this field.

 BEFORE YOUR PROCEDURE:

 IMPORTANT: If there are any blemishes, pimples, active cold sores, sunburn, irritation of the skin of any kind, moles or other skin imperfections in or around the area of the procedure, CAROL FUREY WILL NOT be able to do the procedure until the blemish or area of concern is gone or the mole is removed and healed.
 If you show up to the appointment and there is an area of concern you will be rescheduled and forfeit your deposit.
 NO EXCEPTIONS.
 Do not use aspirin, Advil, Aleve, Motrin, ibuprofen for 7-days prior to your procedure.
 Consult with your physician before discontinuing the use of any medications.
 You MUST be off Retin-A or Retinols for 7 days prior to your appointment and avoid using on or around the area for 30 days after.
 If used before 30 days, it can cause the pigments to fade prematurely.
 If you resume the Retin-A or Retinols after the 30 days, please know that the continued use will fade your permanent makeup prematurely.